stephenjjbrown/string-similarity-js/README.md

 # String Similarity

-A simple, lightweight string similarity function based on comparing the number of substrings (typically letter pairs) in common between any two strings.
-Returns a score between 0 and 1 indicated the strength of the match.
+A simple, lightweight string similarity function based on comparing the number of substrings (typically bigrams) in common between any two strings.
+Returns a score between 0 and 1 indicating the strength of the match.

-~500 bytes minified
+Loosely based on the [Sørensen–Dice coefficient](https://en.wikipedia.org/wiki/Sørensen–Dice_coefficient), this algorithm is most effective at detecting rearranged words or misspellings.
+It tends to be less effective with very short strings unless you pass in substringLength of 1 (returning number of letters in common).

-This algorithm is most effective at detecting rearranged words or misspellings.
-It tends to be less effective with very short strings.
-Always returns 0 for strings <= 2 characters in length.
+It is case insensitive unless you specify case sensitivity.
 Does not ignore punctuation or spaces.
+In some cases, removing punctuation beforehand may improve matching accuracy.

 ## Usage